Numerical stability of a hybrid method for pricing options: Stability analysis of the hybrid tree/finite-difference method

 Therefore, in practice one has to numerically evaluate the function $\overline{F}$.
 By using our hybrid tree/finite-difference approach, this means to consider the scheme in \eqref{backward-ter-inf}, with the new coefficient $\overline{\alpha}_{n,k,j}$ (written starting from the new drift coefficients) but with a discount depending on the (deterministic) function $\varphi$ only, that is, with $e^{-(\sigma_rx^n_j1_{\{x^n_j>-L\}}+\varphi_{nh})h}$ replaced by $e^{-\varphi_{nh}h}$.
 And the proof of the Proposition \ref{prop-stability} shows that one gets

 In other words, by using a suitable transformation, the European scheme is always stable and no thresholds are needed.

-Let us discuss now the American case, that is, the scheme \eqref{backward-ter-inf-noL} with $g=f$, giving an approximation of the function $F$ in \eqref{F}.
+Let us discuss now the American case, that is, the scheme \eqref{backward-ter-inf-noL} with $g=f$.
 One could think to use the above transformation in order to get rid of the exponential depending on the process $X$.
 Set again

 By using the associated obstacle PIDE problem, Lemma \ref{G-lemma} suggests that

 So, in order to numerically compute $\overline{F}$, one needs to set up the scheme \eqref{backward-ter-inf} with the new coefficient $\overline{\alpha}_{n,k,j}$, with $f$ replaced by $\overline f$, $g=\overline{f}$ and with the discounting factor $e^{-(\sigma_rx^n_j1_{\{x^n_j>-L\}}+\varphi_{nh})h}$ replaced by $e^{-\varphi_{nh}h}$.
 So, again one is able to cancel the unbounded part of the discount.
 Nevertheless, the unpleasant point is that even if $\|f(T,\cdot)\|_N$ has a bound which is uniform in $N$ then $\|\overline{f}(T,\cdot)\|_N$ may have not because $G^{-1}(t,x)$ has an exponential containing $x$, see \eqref{G}.
 In other words, the unboundedness problem appears now in the obstacle.